ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ### Closed Loop

-A network closed loop refers to an automated and intelligent system where network operations are continuously monitored, analyzed, and optimized in real time through feedback mechanisms.
+A network closed loop refers to an automated and intelligent system where network operations are continuously monitored, analysed, and optimized in real time through feedback mechanisms.
 This self-adjusting cycle ensures that the network dynamically adapts to changes, resolves issues proactively, and maintains optimal performance without manual intervention.